aj-stein-nist/oscal-2023-workshop/docs/pt1_howto.md

 <!-- TODO include some icons here -->

 * Normally, we are part of the NIST OSCAL Team
-* Today is special, we are the IFA GoodRead Product Team
+* Today is special, we are the fictional IFA GoodRead Product Team
     * Developer - Developing the application
     * System Engineer - Deploying and maintaining the application in the system